-For more information about its specification, refer to https://tools.ietf.org/html/rfc6749#section-1.3.1.
+For more information about this specification, refer to https://tools.ietf.org/html/rfc6749#section-1.3.1.

-For more information about its specification, refer to https://tools.ietf.org/html/rfc6749#section-1.3.4.
+For more information about this specification, refer to https://tools.ietf.org/html/rfc6749#section-1.3.4.

 Bizagi API services

-Bizagi offers two different OData services: one to access business data (resources classified as part of the data services), and another to access system configuration regarding Stakeholders definitions (resources classified as part of the metadata services).
+Bizagi offers two OData services: one to access business data (resources classified as part of the data services), and another to access system configuration regarding Stakeholders definitions (resources classified as part of the metadata services).

-•Create a new case for a relevant process for a Stakeholder.
+•Create a new case for processes.

 To get started and test for yourself the use of the OData services, refer to Getting started.

-Through the metadata services you may obtain details focused on how to further invoke data services, such as: Obtaining the list of Stakeholders in the project, or which searches, processes, relevant processes or my stuff collections they have under their Experience design.
+Through the metadata services you can obtain details focused on how to further invoke data services, such as: Obtaining the list of Stakeholders in the project, or which searches, processes, relevant processes or my stuff collections they have under their Experience design.

 For a full list of the resources of each service, refer to Services index.